Skip to main content

 Which is better for shingles: acyclovir or valacyclovir?

-A randomized, double-blind, controlled clinical trial found that valacyclovir leads to the resolution of pain symptoms associated with a shingles outbreak faster than acyclovir.
+A randomized, double-blind, controlled clinical trial found that valacyclovir resolves pain symptoms associated with a shingles outbreak faster than acyclovir.
 Treatment with valacyclovir was also linked to fewer ocular complications from shingles, which can be damaging and difficult to treat.

 What happens if you take acyclovir and valacyclovir together?

-Taking acyclovir and valacyclovir together can further increase the risk of renal toxicity and hepatotoxicity.
+Taking acyclovir and valacyclovir together can lead to higher concentrations of acyclovir, the active form of both drugs, in the body and further increase the risk of renal toxicity and hepatotoxicity.
 Liver function may become impaired, and drug precipitate may form in the tubules of the kidneys.
 Permanent damage could be done to both organs.